cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 Many researchers urge evaluation designers to focus on the __goals__ of the evaluation (Corbin and Strauss 2014, Ellis and Dix 2006, Lam et al. 2012).

 Visualization evaluations have increased in number and diversity since 1995 (Lam et al. 2012).
-Most visualizations trend towards three types of scenarios:
+Most visualizations trend towards three purposes (or scenarios) evaluation:

 - Evaluating user performance
 - Evaluating user experience
 - Evaluating visualization algorithms

+This makes sense - the visualization evaluation community has followed the customs of the human-computer interaction (HCI) discipline which heavily utilize controlled experiments, usability evaluations, and algorithm evaluations (Greenberg and Buxton 2008, Lam et al. 2012).

+However, evaluating where visualization fits in the _process_ of data analysis may be beneficial in measuring the practical use of visualization.
+Lam et al. (2012) defines these purposes for evaluation, for example:

+- Understanding environments and work practices
+- Evaluating visual data analysis and reasoning
+- Evaluating communication through visualization
+- Evaluating collaborative data analysis

+These types of evaluation tend to be lengthier, more costly, and have more qualitative measures.
+However, Lam et al. (2012) note that evaluation publications in the wider HCI community often include long-term evaluations and field approaches.
+More on these types of evaluations below.

-There is also a resounding call for an establishment of a consistent, repeatable framework for conducting visualization evaluation (Chen et al. 2000, ).
+There is also a resounding call for an establishment of a consistent, repeatable framework for choosing methods to conduct visualization evaluations (Chen et al. 2000, Munzner 2009, Lam et al. 2012, Scholtz et al. 2013).

 #Previous approaches

-First, I'll describe previous approaches to establishing visualization evaluations.
+First, I'll describe previous approaches to creating visualization evaluations, mainly theoretical and foundational to visualization literature.

-Much of the literature surrounding visualization evaluation is mainly applied to studying the effectiveness of new visuation methods.
-Many of these methods can be applied to an evaluation of visualization tools that may leverage new or common ways of visualization.
 I mainly focus on the literature that applies to a general evaluation of visualizations, both novel and established.

 ##Model of Graphical Perception